Caromin/ChauffeurUSv3/README.md

 # ChauffeurUSGroupProjectv3

-(Finished, uninterested to making it a full website);
+(Finished-Discontinued, uninterested to making it a full website);

----

-Problems found that need to be resolved still:

-1. ~~Link tags in react-router-dom are updating the url, but not the re-render.~~ Solved.

-   How: Switch Routing was causing only one component to render and blocking nav links.

 ---